Last Updated on 16 January 2026 by Cycloscope

 Mosques in Xinaliq

 This practice is not common in Islam, it might be possibly a belief preserved from an earlier religion.
-In the Sheikh Shalbuzbaba mosque, make sure to look for the carved wooden column that features older local art.
+At the Sheikh Shalbuzbaba mosque, look for the carved wooden column with older local art.

 Getting to Xinaliq

-The road crosses the void, the desert to the left, and the desert to the right, the landscape, a little alien, is nice.
-At one point, the driver leaves the main road and takes a very busy alternative one, passengers are quite pissed.
+The road crosses the void, the desert to the left, and the desert to the right.
+The landscape, a little alien, is nice.
+At one point, the driver leaves the main road and takes a very busy alternative one, and passengers are quite pissed.

 Especially after realizing that the detour was made to load some people in a small town, even though there were no seats on the bus.
-Don’t know from where some stools come out and these people are placed in the middle lane of the bus.
+Don’t know where some of the stools come out, and these people are placed in the middle lane of the bus.
 Can’t breathe anymore.
-We take four hours to get to Quba, less than two hundred kilometers.
+We take four hours to get to Quba, which is less than 200 kilometers away.

 Hitchhiking from Quba to Xinaliq

-When we finally arrive at the bus station the city looks a bit desolate.
-It’s about 18:30, we are told that there are no Marshrutkas (minibus) for Xinaliq, only taxis.
-We take a bus to get to the bazaar but there are only Lada taxis (private cars) and they want 40 euro.
+When we finally arrive at the bus station, the city looks a bit desolate.
+It’s about 18:30.
+We are told there are no Marshrutkas (minibuses) to Xinaliq, only taxis.
+We take a bus to the bazaar, but there are only Lada taxis (private cars), and they charge 40 euros.
 Consequently hitchhiking.

 We cross the city on foot.
 It’s not anything special as opposed to what we had heard.
 The hitchhiking starts quite well.
-First, we’re picked up by a car for about ten kilometers, we arrive in a wooded area, very nice.
-Well, not just the desert then, even in Azerbaijan there are trees.
-Amid this forest, there are tables scattered everywhere, areas equipped for picnics and restaurants.
+First, we’re picked up by a car for about 10 kilometers, and we arrive in a very nice wooded area.
+Well, not just the desert, then.
+Even in Azerbaijan, there are trees.
+Amid this forest, there are tables scattered everywhere, picnic areas, and restaurants.

 Still hitchhiking to Xinaliq

 We wake up quite stoned.
 A guy who walks the cows shakes the tent.
-Half asleep I think it is a bear.
+Half asleep, I think it is a bear.
 Ok, it’s time to go.
-We get a lift from a Martckroutka full of women going to take a jaunt.
+We get a lift from a Mashukta full of women heading out for a jaunt.
 They eat chips and toss bags from the window, but then admire the beautiful landscape.
-Around us, the mountains are starting to get more and more high and vertical.
+Around us, the mountains are becoming higher and more vertical.

-The all-women’s van (except of course the driver) stops at a “do shot a photo” point and the tour is over.
-From there we walk a bit, there are considerable ascents and the few passing jeeps are almost all full.
+The all-women’s van (except for the driver, of course) stops at a “do a shot a photo” point and the tour is over.
+From there, we walk a bit; there are considerable ascents, and the few passing jeeps are almost all full.

-We arrive at the town center where a large gazebo will host a wedding banquet.
-The only shop in town is closed, it’s Sunday, we hope in vain for someone to invite us to the banquet but nothing.
-After an hour or so there comes a gentleman to open the shop, so we can buy some food.
+We arrive at the town center, where a large gazebo will host a wedding banquet.
+The only shop in town is closed.
+It’s Sunday.
+We hope in vain for someone to invite us to the banquet, but nothing.
+After an hour or so, a gentleman comes to open the shop, so we can buy some food.

 Finally Xinaliq

 The town is spread over all of our heads.
-The houses are made of river stone and the roofs are flat so that the roofs of the houses below often serve as terraces and walkways for the houses above.
-There is no concrete or any other materials, besides some metal sheets, which arrived just a few years ago in 2006, when the road was completed.
+The houses are made of river stone, and the roofs are flat, so that the roofs of the houses below often serve as terraces and walkways for the houses above.
+There are no concrete or any other materials, besides some metal sheets, which arrived just a few years ago, in 2006, when the road was completed.

-All around it’s full of walls made of tiles of dried cow dung and straw.
+All around, it’s full of walls made of tiles of dried cow dung and straw.
 They serve as fuel to warm in the cold winter.
-The view from the top of the village is truly stunning, and it is amazing to think that for thousands of years, the people of this village have been doing well, just using what this remote piece of land, surrounded by impassable mountains, gave them.
+The view from the top of the village is truly stunning, and it is amazing to think that, for thousands of years, the people of this village have been doing well, just using what this remote piece of land, surrounded by impassable mountains, has to offer.

 The mysterious graves of Khinalug

-South of the village, visible from the highest spots, is an area of land where the ancestral cemeteries are, many tombs, very old, no archaeologist has dug here so nobody knows.
-Some tombstones are just stone plates planted in the ground, others have inscriptions in ancient Turkish or other languages.
+South of the village, visible from the highest spots, is an area of land where the ancestral cemeteries are, with many very old tombs.
+No archaeologist has dug here, so nobody knows.
+Some tombstones are just stone plates planted in the ground; others have inscriptions in ancient Turkish or other languages.